distru3/IEEE-CS-25-BACKEND/OOP/Reasearch.md

   Traits are a mechanism for code reuse in single inheritance languages such as PHP.
 A Trait is intended to reduce some limitations of single inheritance by enabling a developer to reuse sets of methods freely in several independent classes living in different class hierarchies.
 The semantics of the combination of Traits and classes is defined in a way which reduces complexity, and avoids the typical problems associated with multiple inheritance and Mixins.

-## NOTE

-i forgot to include the sources in the initial commit so here they are on 3:40 pm 3/14/25

 **Sources**

 - [Object-oriented programming](<https://en.wikipedia.org/wiki/Object-oriented_programming#:~:text=Object%2Doriented%20programming%20(OOP)%20was%20created%20to%20make%20code,was%20left%20to%20the%20compiler.>)